Skip to content

 • the ability to handle multiple initiatives simultaneously without compromising quality

 In this context, Agile principles may take on a new interpretation.
-Instead of fixed sprints, we may see a shift toward continuous workflows.
+Instead of fixed sprints, we may increasingly see continuous workflows.
 Instead of rigid planning, more flexible prioritization and more frequent validation.
+Instead of story points, the key question becomes: what business impact does this work create, and how efficiently can we deliver it?

 At the same time, the importance of domain expertise increases.
 The faster AI can generate solutions, the more critical it becomes to evaluate them: